solislemuslab/BayesianNetworkRegression.jl/docs/src/man/fit_model.md

 After [Input Data](@ref), we can estimate the network using the input data `matrix_networks`.

+We will run two chains in parallel in order to generate convergence statistics.
+If you don't want to run in parallel, delete the first two lines of the next code block, the `@everywhere` decorator, and change `in_seq=true` in the `Fit!` call below.

 We first load the data and split it into the covariate matrix and the response vector

 ```julia